williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 16 June 2024
+* "*No institution can possibly survive if it needs geniuses or supermen to manage it.
+It must be organized in such a way as to be able to get along under a leadership composed of average human beings.*" - Peter Drucker<br/><br/>
+* Hansei is a Japanese word that means introspection or observation of one’s reflection.
+The word “Han” means to change or turn over, while “Sei” means to look back upon and examine oneself.
+Hansei is a systematic approach used to recognize and contemplate committed mistakes in the project life cycle that helps understand misconception, inaccuracy, failure, and errors.
+It helps organizations comprehend appropriate action and how it can be improved to avoid recurrence of the issue.
+Hansei is commonly performed after projects are completed, during year-end reviews, or as part of employee self-assessments.

 ## 13 June 2024
 * "*Senior management is simply a flag bearer when a business decision is made.
 It is of no use unless others follow the flag.*" — Eiji Toyoda<br/><br/>
 * "*Having no problems, is the biggest problem of all.*" - Taiichi Ohno<br/><br/>